Administration & Finance Division

 In addition, over 4,000 digital maps have been created for all District sites and include information on parcel boundaries, previous owners, management and burn units, prescribed burn histories, and natural community restoration projects.
 This cartographic information also includes all biological survey maps for all species groups sampled, prescribed burn records, tile removal records, planting project records, natural community distribution, parcel boundaries, management units, burn units and soil distribution.

 The Wildlife Ecology section of Natural Resource Management works to improve the biological health of Conservation District lands, monitors and implements critical scientific inventories of existing wildlife resources, including breeding birds, herps, freshwater mussels, fish, and butterflies.
-In addition, staff monitors endangered and threatened wildlife species on District lands and large mammal reports, as well as monitors and implements control of gypsy moth and purple loosestrife biological control programs.
+In addition, staff monitors endangered and threatened wildlife species on District lands and works to help species in greatest need of conservation by developing plans for re-introduction and population supplementation in addition to making management recommendations, all based on scientific data.

 Marketing & Education Division